SESSION 35

 Ancient Mitochondrial DNA from Caves in Mae Hong Son Province, Thailand

-Wibhu Kutanan, Rasmi Shoocongdej
+Wibhu Kutanan & Rasmi Shoocongdej

 Ancient Genomic Insights Into the Log Coffin Culture of Iron Age Thailand